-New Homes Bonus is currently paid for every new home for 6 years - although this is being reduced to 4 years.
+New Homes Bonus, the grant paid by central government to local councils to reflect and incentivise housing growth in their areas, is currently paid for every new home for 6 years - although this is being reduced to 4 years.
 It is based on the amount of extra Council Tax revenue raised for new build homes, conversions and long-term empty homes brought back into use.
 In previous years the overall allocation has been used to meet corporate priorities rather than targeted at initiatives that could increase the supply of housing in the city.
 Birmingham's allocation was £17.75 million in 2015/16.